 Podcast Episode #200

-On today’s episode, we discuss a recent post on pastor and church staff compensation based on data from the 2016-2017 Compensation Handbook for Church Staff.
+We discuss a recent post on pastor and church staff compensation based on data from the 2016-2017 Compensation Handbook for Church Staff.
 This resource is valuable to any church and I encourage you to get a copy.

 Some highlights from today’s episode include: